 Sumalak – Traditional dish of nawruz

-One of the rituals of Nawruz is the preparation of a traditional Sumalak (also known as Samanu).
-Sumalak is usually cooked in a large cauldron.
-The main ingredients are sprouted wheat, flour, cotton oil (or other vegetable oil).
+One of the rituals of Nawruz is the preparation of a traditional dessert – Sumalak (in some countries known as Samanu).
+Sumalak is cooked in a large cauldron.
+The main ingredients are sprouted wheat, flour, cotton oil (or sunflower oil).
 Whole walnuts or pebbles are added to prevent the dish from burning.
-Traditionally, it is considered a symbol of luck when you find a walnut or pebble on your plate while eating.
+Traditionally, it is considered a symbol of luck when you find a walnut or pebble in your bowl.

-The preparation of Sumalak is very time-consuming, as the dish has to simmer overnight.
-At the same time, however, it must be stirred constantly so that it does not burn.
-Since this would be too exhausting for one person alone, the dish is cooked within the family and the family members take turns stirring it.
-Traditionally, the women are responsible for preparing this delicacy; often they sing and dance while cooking.
+The preparation of Sumalak is very time-consuming; the dish has to simmer overnight.
+At the same time, the dish must be stirred regularly to make sure it does not burn.
+Since this would be too exhausting for one person alone, the dish is cooked within the family and friends, and each member takes turns to stir.
+Traditionally, women are responsible for preparing this delicacy; often, they sing and dance while cooking.
 It is also commonly believed that wishes expressed during the preparation of Sumalak are more likely to come true.